 The countries' health ranking using GGHE as the treatment variable is shown in Figure \ref{fig:HrankB2}.
-Compared to using MML as a treatment variable, this ranking shows tighter credible intervals (narrower gray bands) and follow the UN's designated income groups more closely.
-This may be due to the high correlation between the GGHE treatment variable and many metric and covariate variables (e.g. `\texttt{mean years of schooling}', `\texttt{GNI per capita}', etc.)
+Compared to using MML as treatment, this ranking shows tighter credible intervals (narrower gray bands) and follows the UN's designated income groups more closely.
+This may be due to the high correlation between the GGHE treatment variable and many metrics and covariates (e.g. `\texttt{mean years of schooling}', `\texttt{GNI per capita}').

-Some exceptions are Ukraine and Sri Lanka, which are classified as lower-middle income countries by the United Nations, but are ranked among the high and upper-middle income countries in our rankings in both models fitted using MML and GGHE as treatment variable.
+Some exceptions are Ukraine and Sri Lanka, which are classified as lower-middle income countries by the United Nations, but are ranked among the high and upper-middle income countries in our rankings in both models fitted using MML and GGHE as treatment.
 These results suggest that a country's health is not solely reflected by its income or wealth.